 Product quality is measured according to a set of requirements.
 These include the organization’s internal procedures, quality standards, regulatory requirements, and the customer’s requirements, from which the production process is derived.
 Efforts to improve quality are concentrated on the product itself and the entire production process.
 The goal of commercial organizations is to maximize profits.
 Since revenue comes from the sales of products and services to customers, the amount of profit a company makes depends partly on customers deciding that they are satisfied with the quality of a company’s products and services (since quality is an objective characteristic).

-According to Edwards (1950), defective products have a cost since "someone produces them and pays for the repairs, at least the cost required to produce them the first time".
+According to Edwards (1950), defective products have a cost since “someone produces them and pays for the repairs, at least the cost required to produce them the first time.”
 Most organizations employ a quality engineer, whose responsibility is to ensure compliance with the requirements of the regulator and the consumer, but whose degree of authority and expertise varies from one organization to another.
-The role of the Quality Managers is very complex—they are required to make numerous decisions over a short period of time, based on the knowledge they have gained, even if a particular decision goes against those of other roles—e.g., those of the operations, purchasing, or research and development manager.
+The role of the quality manager is very complex—they are required to make numerous decisions over a short period of time, based on the knowledge they have gained, even if a particular decision goes against those of other roles—e.g., those of the operations, purchasing, or research and development manager.
 Without the authority (organizational or regulatory) to perform the role there is a high chance of an increase in quality violations (Anker & Lurie 2022).

 The purpose of the study

-In this study, we will examine what is the role and influence of Quality Managers in their organizations and in various sectors.
-The study, we will examine what is the role and influence of Quality Managers in their organizations and in various sectors. the Quality Managers with respect to other semi-professional or quasi-professional managers roles in their employing organization (inter alia, marketing, operations, production, planning and control, human resources) and also compare the authority of Quality Managers in various sectors (pharmaceuticals, food, the service industry, hi-tech, and the military).
-I will also examine how Quality Managers deal with the challenges they face in their day-to-day work (in both routine and emergency times).
+In this study, I will examine the role and influence of quality managers in their organizations and in various sectors with respect to other semi-professional or quasi-professional managerial roles in their employing organization (inter alia, marketing, operations, production, planning and control, human resources) and also compare the authority of quality managers in various sectors (pharmaceuticals, food, the service industry, hi-tech, and the military).
+I will also examine how quality managers deal with the challenges they face in their day-to-day work (in both routine and emergency times).

-This work will rely on internal documents from employing organizations that show the position of Quality Managers within the organizational structure, the interrelationships between Quality Managers and other semi-professional or quasi-professional roles, as well as interviews and observations with Quality Managers s, and a questionnaire to cross-check the data gathered in the previous stages.
+This work will rely on internal documents from employing organizations that show the position of quality managers within the organizational structure, the interrelationships between quality managers and other semi-professional or quasi-professional roles, as well as interviews and observations with quality managers, and a questionnaire to cross-check the data gathered in the previous stages.

 Research hypotheses

-The research hypothesis is that differences in the expertise and authority of Quality Managers with respect to that of other semi-professional or quasi-professional roles in their employing organizations (e.g., marketing managers , operations managers , production managers , planning and control managers , human resources manager ) and with respect to various market sectors (pharmaceuticals, food, the service industry, hi-tech, and the military), negatively impacts on their ability to prevent quality violations.
+The research hypothesis is that differences in the expertise and authority of quality managers with respect to that of other semi-professional or quasi-professional roles in their employing organizations (e.g., marketing managers , operations managers , production managers , planning and control managers , human resources managers) and with respect to various market sectors (pharmaceuticals, food, the service industry, hi-tech, and the military), negatively impacts on their ability to prevent quality violations.
 The research hypothesis was formulated based on a literature review of critical terms: expertise, authority, organizational culture, and extreme events.
 The theoretical basis of the research was examined by Anker and Lurie (2022).

 Research methodologies